 Child care is anything but a small business.

-Child care is defined as the act of looking after children.
-However, the true meaning of child care is so much more.
 Research shows that a child’s experiences from birth to age 5 have a profound effect on their success later in life, from social and emotional intelligence to health to employment.
 In fact, 85% of a child’s capacity to learn is developed by the age of 5.

 In Indiana, there are over 500,000 children age 0-5, and two-thirds of them need early care and learning so that parents can work.
 Yet, many children do not have access to the high-quality early care and learning they need as a result of systemic barriers related to access, affordability and quality.
 Only 32% of Indiana’s child care programs rank as high quality, and four out of 10 Hoosier children live in a child care desert where there is only one seat for every three children.

 As a potential child care provider, you have the opportunity to own and operate your own business while engaging in incredibly rewarding work that not only directly affects the development of Indiana’s children, but also ensures the continued success of Hoosier families.